EduMake/active_learn/README.md

-active_learn
+Active Learn
 ============
+Computing GCSE focused web based learning activities that:-
+* Produce totally randomised self marking questions

-Web based learning activities that actively adapt to the skill levels of the learner
+* Actively adapting to the skill levels of the learner whilst drawing them forward
+* Records to a TinCan API Learning Record System
+* Can give hints on exactly where the learner has gone wrong
+* Produce paper quizes to move the things they have learnt into an exam environment